-I am a faculty lecturer at Penn State since 2008.
+I am an Assistant Teaching Professor at Penn State since 2008.
 My job at this institution is to develop, teach and evaluate Spanish courses with an emphasis on Latin American culture and literature.
 To achieve my goals, I develop my classes considering technology a fundamental component without which my work is meaningless.

 I have applied some principles of the flipped learning approach to my own philosophy of teaching.
 Each session should be a common exercise in which we analyze and evaluate several topics, approaching them since different perspectives and implementing the resources of information and communication technologies.
 I consider each of my students a free, responsible person with enormous possibilities for human growth.